top of page

 Physical Development and Resistance Training for Sprinters

 In our society, we can get away with not having to do very much physical labor and exercise.
 Contrast this with our ancestors, whose survival included a necessity to perform manual labor, walking, etc...
 This obviously provided our forefathers with a better fitness base than we typically have today.
 I like to keep this in mind when I advise and train athletes in strength training.
-My thoughts go toward contributing to their general fitness base and letting it benefit sprinting as it will.
+My thoughts go toward contributing to their general fitness base with a variety of activities and exercises within the functional movement categories of pushing, pulling, squatting, lunging, deadlifting, and twisting, along with addressing core strength in various ways.
+Mixing in various specific and functional activities and exercises that relate more directly to their events is obviously necessary, but good judgement needs to be used, ie, an inappropriate use of plyometric activities needs to be avoided.
+At the end of the day, I want to identify and sure up weak areas and support the necessary sprint training and competing that is done on the track.

 Even At the Elite Level